 Eugene Grigsby Jr.

 *Eugene Grigsby Jr. was born on this date 1918.
-He was an African American artist, and educator.
+He was a Black artist, and educator.

 From Charlotte, North Carolina, received the BA degree from Morehouse College in 1938, where he studied painting, printmaking and art history (including African art) with Hale Woodruff, and sculpture with Nancy Prophet.
 In 1938-39 he relocated and studied at the American Artist School in New York City.
 He made friends and shared a studio with Jacob Lawrence.
-His friends included Charles Alston, and Romare Bearden, from Charlotte and Selma Burke.
+His friends included Charles Alston, Romare Bearden and Selma Burke.
 He went on to get a master’s in art from Ohio State University and joined the staff at Bethune-Cookman College in Daytona Beach, Fla.

 Grigsby served during World War II in the U.S. Army as a master sergeant in the 573rd ammunition company under Gen. George Patton.
 At the end of World War II Grigsby wrote, directed and produced a musical comedy "Two Points Shy" that toured Third Army units in Europe.
 After the army, Grigsby and family moved to Phoenix where he started the Art Department at Carver High School and taught such students as Rip Woods, who became a major artist and professor at Arizona State University.
 Grigsby became active in the National Art Education Association and served as Vice President of the Pacific Region.
 After Carver High closed in 1954, Grigsby transferred to Phoenix Union until 1966 when he became a professor at Arizona State University until retirement in 1988.